TramEFX/ancillary_claude_bootstrap/README.md

 **The AI will:**
 1. Create directory structure via MCP
 2. Write all core manifests (7 JSON files)
+3. **Generate semantic keywords** for each manifest (v2.0.0)
-3. Populate with your specific context
+4. Populate with your specific context
-4. Confirm architecture created successfully
+5. Confirm architecture created successfully

-**You're now operational.**
+**You're now operational with v2.0.0 semantic retrieval.**

 ---